nhi-nguyen-csis/CS_5800_SP2023/README.md

 # CS_5800_SP2023

-Download the whole 'Assignment_1' folder to the local computer and run it.
+Download the whole 'Assignment_1' folder to the local computer and run it on your local computer

 Here is the structure of the Assignment 1 folder